-Total gold produced has fluctuated over the quarters due to grade mined in the different areas of the pit and the Company utilizing both high-grade and run-of-mine material.
-Total gold produced in Q1 2024 is higher than Q4 2023, Q4, 2022 and Q3 2022 but lower than the remaining comparative periods as the tonnage and grade mined was higher but the overall recovery was significantly lower than the prior periods because of the down time of the secondary crusher which reduce the crush size of the ore and realized recovery.
+Total gold produced and cash costs has fluctuated over the quarters due to grade mined in the different areas of the pit and the Company utilizing both high-grade and run-of-mine material.
+Total gold produced in Q4 2024 is higher than Q3 2024 but lower than all comparative periods as the Company paused all mining activity and produced only from stockpile in Q3 until November 2024 to conserve cash and only restarted production in November 2024.
+This resulted in lower expected production in the quarter.

-Total assets and non-current liabilities as at March 31, 2024 compared with previous quarters in 2023 and 2022
+Total assets and non-current liabilities as at December 31, 2024 compared with previous quarters in 2023 and 2022

-Total assets fluctuated with the mark-to-market gains and losses of the marketable securities, changes in inventory balances, and addition the capitalization of the Puma operations.
+Total assets fluctuated due to changes in inventory balances, and addition the capitalization of the Puma operations which was subsequently impaired.

-Non-current financial liabilities are \$0.1 million and fluctuate over periods due to classification of loans from long-term to current and payment of lease liabilities.
+Non-current financial liabilities are \$15K and fluctuate over periods due to classification of loans from long-term to current and payment of lease liabilities.